 - Examples are: IndExs - Index of Exsiccatae (underlying database MS SQL DiversityExsiccatae), MEL names - Search Names of Melastomataceae and MEL names SOAP Web Service (underlying database MS SQL DiversityTaxonNames) and The Erysiphales Collection at HAL (underlying database PostgreSQL cache database of DiversityCollection) and the BioCASe local query tool installation at the SNSB.
 DWB network administrators and programmers are invited contribute with developing their own web services and clients.
 (Note: The DiversityMobile App uses SOAP based XML web services for machine-machine communication and no user interface is implemented.)

 Data processing Type D (purple): REST (Representational state transfer) is a simple methode that uses http as data transfer protocol.
 It is suitable to transfer documents of various formats (XML, JSON).

-- We started to develop a REST service to transfer information on taxonomic names (lists, simple hierarchies) managed in DiversityTaxonNames.
-Example is: DWB REST Webservice for Taxon Lists
+- We developed a REST service to transfer information on taxonomic names (lists, simple hierarchies) managed in DiversityTaxonNames, see DWB REST Webservice for Taxon Lists